remotion-dev/remotion/packages/docs/docs/lambda/getrenderprogress.md

 - `startedDate`: Timestamp of when the rendering process started.
 - `totalChunks`: Into how many pieces the rendering is divided.
 - `estimatedTotalLambdaInvokations`: The estimated amount of total Lambda function calls in total, excluding calls to `getRenderProgress()`.
-- `estimatedRenderLambdaInvokations`: The estimated amount of Lambdas that will render chunks of the video.`.
+- `estimatedRenderLambdaInvokations`: The estimated amount of Lambdas that will render chunks of the video.
 - `compositionId`: The ID of the composition that is being rendered.
 - `codec`: The selected codec into which the video gets encoded.

 ### `bucket`

-Which bucket the render and other artifacts get saved.
+In which bucket the render and other artifacts get saved.

 ### `outputFile`